Rapid Malaria/Babesia Smear

 For most sensitive detection of Plasmodium, thick smears must be examined.

-Any exam which does not include a thick smear cannot be considered adequate.
+Any exam that does not include a thick smear cannot be considered adequate.

 Clinical Reference Provides recommendations for further in-depth reading of a clinical nature